matthewelmer/recipes/chicken_tostadas/chicken_tostadas.md

 Notes
 -----
 Makes 8 2-tostada servings.
-If you don't have a pressure cooker, figure out some other method of making the shredded chicken.
+If you don't have a pressure cooker, try baking the chicken in the oven at 300F.

 Ingredients
 -----------